linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Assignment Review.md

 ## SENSITIVITY ANALYSIS: RECOVERY RATES AND DEFAULT PROB
  ![500](8c051512338f4d517238e61c99c2cd8b.png)

-- [[Week 6 Assignment Review|Blackstone]] and Citi entered the deal in April 2008
+- [Blackstone](.md) and Citi entered the deal in April 2008
-- [[Week 6 Assignment Review|Blackstone]] exited completely by 2013 realizing 2x the invested (equity) capital
+- [Blackstone](.md) exited completely by 2013 realizing 2x the invested (equity) capital
        - Roughly 15% p.a.
-- In retrospect,     the timing of the deal was probably not ideal for [[Week 6 Assignment Review|Blackstone]]
+- In retrospect,     the timing of the deal was probably not ideal for [Blackstone](.md)
        - Subsequently,     CDS skyrocketed,     secondary loan market prices fell and loans were marked to 70 cents on the dollar at their low point (March 2009)
        - Better deals may have been available later in the crisis
            - But timing the market is hard
-- [[Week 6 Assignment Review|Blackstone]] did not face margin calls,     but they came close
+- [Blackstone](.md) did not face margin calls,     but they came close
        - Their equity stake was written down to close to zero and only recovered slowly

 Average bid quote for leveraged loans over crisis